← Back to ResourcesBreed Guides

 Dachshund puppies for sale vs adoption?

-Adoption better for most.
+Adoption is better for most.
 Adult adoption lets you verify back health on X-rays.
 If buying, only choose breeders with eye CERF + patella OFA + colour genetics testing on BOTH parents.

 Mini vs Teacup Dachshunds?